SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 There is nothing more exciting that seeing shots from a couple weeks ago compared to what the project looks like now.
 That's a momentum builder!

 Seeing a thermometer fill a bit every day, or a bunch of sticky notes move across a board, or a number of items get crossed off of a finite checklist feels exciting!
-Every can FEEL how close the project is getting to completion, even if it still remains a long way off.
+Everyone can FEEL how close the project is getting to completion, even if it still remains a long way off.

 ---

 ## Project Health Diagnostic

-Together, with the Iron Triangle, you have a full picture of both aspect of project health.
+Together, with the Iron Triangle, you have a full picture of both aspects of project health.

 You can see if the project is unhealthy by determining if any of its constraints have gone off the rails.